Social Icons

 Directed by Ang Lee

 The movie has a saying that if you hear the story of Pi, you will believe in God.
 Well, I did listen to and watch his story, and I have to say the story is both mystical and, as it was made out to be, spiritual.
-The movie is intense, and it starts with a light, comic introduction of the lead characters.
-As I haven’t read the book, I was wondering if the movie was going to fall into the genre of an outrageous comedy.
-Then, it drifts ever so gently into a dramatic scene where the protagonist, Pi, meets the tiger Richard Parker.
-From then on, the movie holds your gaze, and it is just an exceptionally good drama.
+The movie is intense, and it starts with a light, comic introduction of the lead characters and as I haven’t read the book, I was wondering if the movie was going to fall into the genre of an outrageous comedy.
+But actually, it drifts ever so gently into a dramatic scene where the protagonist, Pi, meets the tiger Richard Parker.

-The power of the CGI used is so high up there that I believe Avatar (James Cameron) has been bitten when it comes to the use of 3D imagery to make all things look real.
-From the production set, which was done in Taiwan where the crew built a tank that could hold 1.7 million gallons to shoot all the ocean scenes, to the interaction between the animals and Pi, you will be taken off your seat.
+The power of the CGI used was groundbreaking, and the production was done in Taiwan where the crew built a tank that could hold 1.7 million gallons to shoot all the ocean scenes.

 Ang Lee was the man in the director’s seat for this movie.
 Lee’s famous movies, Crouching Tiger, Hidden Dragon (2000) and his Academy Award win for Best Director for Brokeback Mountain (2005), gave him the edge and know-how he needed to make this another Academy Award-worthy movie.
 Life of Pi received eleven Academy Award nominations, including Best Picture and Best Director.

 Based on a fantasy adventure novel by Yann Martel, which was published in 2001, the movie and book plot follow Piscine Molitor "Pi" Patel, an Indian boy who got involved in spirituality and scientific reasoning from an early age.
-His father decided to move the family to Canada and sell off his zoo animals, but on their way aboard a Japanese freigter, tragedy struck.
-Pi is shipwrecked and stranded on a lifeboat in the Pacific Ocean, alone with a Bengal tiger named Richard Parker.
+His father decided to move the family to Canada and sell off his zoo animals, but on their way aboard a Japanese freighter, tragedy struck.
+Pi is shipwrecked and stranded on a lifeboat in the Pacific Ocean, alone with several animals, and then alone with a Bengal tiger named Richard Parker.

 The movie/book is about how Pi survived 227 days stranded on a boat and how he managed to take care of himself and the tiger onboard.